 - Electronic/Direct Communication.
 If there is harassing behavior in the workplace, the harassed employee can directly and clearly express her/his objection to the employees engaged in the behavior that the conduct is unwelcome and request that the offending behavior stop.
-This communication can be verbal, or in writing in a note or a memo.
-The District recognizes that, when harassing conduct of non-employees occurs, the dynamic of such relationship may make direct communication ineffective or otherwise untenable; in such instances, communication of the harassing conduct to supervisory personnel is essential. - Contact with Supervisory Personnel.
+This communication can be verbal, or in writing in a note or a memo. - Contact with Supervisory Personnel.
 At the same time direct communication is undertaken, or in the event the employee feels threatened or intimidated by the situation, the problem must be promptly reported to: the immediate supervisor of the person making the report; a department head; a director of human resources; an ethics officer; the District Manager; or the chief executive officer of the District.
 Each supervisor must immediately report to the District Manager any complaint or observation of conduct which may violate this policy.

-This policy does not require reporting harassment or discrimination to any individual who is creating the harassment or discrimination.
-Documentation of any incident may be submitted with any report (what was said or done, the date, the time and the place), including, but not limited to, written records such as letters, notes, memos and telephone messages.
+This policy does not require reporting harassment or discrimination to any individual who is creating the harassment or discrimination Documentation of any incident may be submitted with any report (what was said or done, the date, the time and the place), including, but not limited to, written records such as letters, notes, memos and telephone messages.